Legislative Research Commission: Duties

-The Kentucky General Assembly may only meet for 60 days in even numbered years and for 30 days in odd numbered years, so in between those sessions interim committees meet under the auspices of the LRC.
+Per the Kentucky Constitution, the General Assembly may only meet for 60 days in even numbered years and for 30 days in odd numbered years.
+As such, the LRC oversees all meetings of interim, statutory, and special committees which meet during the legislative interim.
 The LRC also provides the General Assembly with staff and research support including committee staffing, bill drafting, oversight of the state budget and educational reform, production of educational materials, maintenance of a reference library and Internet site, and the preparation and printing of research reports, informational bulletins and a legislative newspaper.
-The agency is run on a day-to-day basis by a Director.